 One of the key strengths of Panaviz’s work is our ability to capture the details and features of a building in a way that highlights its unique character and design.
 Whether photographing the exterior of a building or the interior spaces, we are able to convey a sense of the building’s form and function through his compositions and lighting choices.

-PanaViz is an architectural photographer specializing in photography of hotels, resorts, commercial and luxury residential real estate across the globe.
+We specialize in photography of hotels, resorts, and commercial and luxury residential real estate.
+Our work spans the globe.

-David, our founder and lead photographer, is a highly sought award winning architectural photographer whose assignments take him across the globe.
-Dave’s passion for his craft comes through.
+David, our founder, and lead photographer is a highly sought award-winning architectural photographer.
+His assignments have taken him across the globe.

-As a world class photographer of spaces, David is a expert in aerial photography, architectural photography, interiors photography, architectural product and hospitality lifestyle photography.
+As a world class architectural photographer, David is a expert in

-At PanaViz, we pride ourselves in the quality of our product, and maintain all aspects of our image capture and post production in-house.
+At PanaViz, we pride ourselves in the quality of our product and maintain control over all aspects of our image capture and post-production.

-A tenet of architectural photography is the use of perspective control, with an emphasis on keeping vertical lines parallel and non-converging.
-This is achieved by using tilt/shift lenses or during post production.
+A tenet of architectural photography is the use of perspective control.
+Vertical lines are kept parallel and non-converging.
+This is achieved by using tilt/shift lenses or during post-production.